sahib/rmlint/docs/tutorial.rst

 clones of that one.
 While the chosen original might not be the one that was there first, it is a good thing to keep one file of a group to prevent dataloss.

+By default, if you specify multiple paths in the rmlint command, the files in the first-named paths are treated as the originals.
+If there are two files in the same path, then the older one will be treated as the original.
+If they have the same modification time then it's just a matter of chance which one is selected as the original.

 The way ``rmlint`` chooses the original can be driven by the ``-S`` (``--sortcriteria``) option.